LearnWeb3DAO/hardhat-verification/README.md

     cd hardhat-verification
     ```

-- You will noe need to set up your Hardhat project
+- You will now need to set up your Hardhat project

     ```bash
     npm init --yes